Accommodation on the Swansea Campus

 What laundry facilities are available?

-Coin operated washing machines and driers are present at both our Mount Pleasant and Townhill Campuses.
-They are located on the ground floor of Halls of Residence.
+Card operated washing machines and dryers are present and are located on the second floor.

 Who is responsible for cleaning?

 All students living in halls of residence are responsible for keeping the accommodation clean and tidy.
-A team of cleaners will enter the building every day between 8am and 12pm to clean the corridors and kitchen areas however students are expected to clean their own study bedroom.
+A team of cleaners (both male and female) will enter the building every working day between 8.00am and 3.00pm to top up cleaning in kitchens and corridors.
+Note, they do not wash dishes.
+Students are expected to clean their own study bedroom.

 Where do I collect my mail?

 Parcels and recorded letters can be collected from the Accommodation Office, which is situated on the ground floor.
 Letters are placed in the pigeon holes outside the Accommodation Office.